traefik/traefik/docs/content/providers/overview.md

 If you use multiple providers and wish to reference such an object declared in another provider (e.g. referencing a cross-provider object like middleware), then the object name should be suffixed by the `@` separator, and the provider name.

-See below for list of available provider name
+For the list of the providers names, see the [supported providers](#supported-providers) table below.

 ```text
 <resource-name>@<provider-name>